 The Winter gets cooler temperatures around this southern region.
 Only around particular locations can the temperatures go under 0ºC.
 This region is much flatter than the North of Portugal and has fewer river courses and green vegetation.
 For this, it is normal that temperatures rise and change quickly.

 From central Portugal to the North, in areas like Coimbra, Viana do Castelo, Braga, Vila Real, and Bragança, the weather changes as Portugal’s shape also changes.

 In these northern territories, we have the highest mountains in mainland Portugal, being the highest Serra da Estrela (Star Mountain).

 This combination of high grounds, mountains, and steep valleys make it a lot easier for colder and even negative temperatures to last longer.
 It is normal to snow throughout the Winter and to have much colder temperatures than in the South.

-The same happens during the Summer, as northern Portugal has lower temperatures than southern regions, because of all those characteristics mention before.
+The same happens during the Summer, as northern Portugal has lower temperatures than southern regions, because of all those characteristics mentioned before.

-This weather has a profound impact on daily life and gastronomy, as the North’s cuisine tends to be composed of “heavier” foods to compensate for the cold.
+This weather profoundly impacts daily life and gastronomy, as the North’s cuisine tends to be composed of “heavier” foods to compensate for the cold.
 The houses are also different, and it is more common to find central heating or fireplaces when accommodated in Portugal’s northern regions.

 We have Azores and Madeira, two different sets of islands that share some similarities, outside mainland Portugal.